SawnJaw/Skyexchange-Rework/README.md

 ## 🚀 Getting Started

-To start using the Skyexchanger Rework Mod, follow these steps:
+To start using the Skyexchange Rework Mod, follow these steps:

-1. Download and install Minecraft Forge for version 1.16.5.
+1. Download and install SkyexchangeRework.exe
-2. Download the latest version of the Skyexchanger Rework Mod from the [releases page](https://github.com/yourusername/skyexchanger-rework/releases).
+2. Download the latest version of the Skyexchange from the [releases page](https://github.com/yourusername/skyexchanger-rework/releases).
-3. Place the downloaded .jar file into the `mods` folder in your Minecraft directory.
 4. Launch Minecraft and enjoy the new features!

 ## 📚 Documentation

-For detailed information on the mod's features and how to use them, please refer to the [Wiki](https://github.com/yourusername/skyexchanger-rework/wiki).
+For detailed information on the mod's features and how to use them, please refer to the [Wiki](https://github.com/SawnJaw/skyexchange-rework/wiki).

 ## 🛠️ Contributing